brownerd/brownerd.github.io/_drafts/js-terms-and-definitions.md

 ---

+## automatic/implicit global variable creation

+By contrast, if the Engine is performing an LHS look-up and arrives at the top floor (global Scope) without finding it, and if the program is not running in "Strict Mode" [^note-strictmode], then the global Scope will create a new variable of that name in the global scope, and hand it back to Engine.

+---

+## Block

+In JavaScript, a block is defined by wrapping one or more statements inside a curly-brace pair { .. }

+**Note**: Unlike most other statements like console.log(amount);, a block statement does not need a semicolon (;) to conclude it.

+---

+## Built-in Types

+JavaScript provides a typeof operator that can examine a value and tell you what type it is:

+1. string
+2. number
+3. boolean
+4. null and undefined
+5. object
+6. symbol (new to ES6)

+---

 ## Category Theory

 In category theory, we have something called... a category.
 It is defined as a collection with the following components: